 Documenting Denver

 We visited multiple middle and high schools and screened, lectured and spoke about documentary film and media literacy to 2,880 students.
-Another 130 high school film students from North High attended DocuWest and five North film students had a world premiere of their films.
+Another 130 high school film students from North High attended DocuWest and five North film students had a world premiere of their films at the festival.

-The DDS Education Program is developed and taught by award-winning social justice documentary filmmaker Wade Gardner.
+The DDS Education Program is developed and taught by award-winning, and acclaimed social justice documentary filmmaker Wade Gardner.
 DenverDocSoc is delivering truth to the classroom and beyond.

 Our purpose of documentary film and media literacy education is to develop the habits of inquiry and skills of expression people need to be lifelong learners, critical and creative thinkers, effective communicators, and engaged, ethical community members and citizens (Adapted from NAMLE 2007).